 3-1857 TRAINING IN FIRE CONTROL EQUIPMENT AND RELATED TRAINING DRILLS.

 A. The Nature and Value of Combating an Actual Fire.

 1) Many people confuse meeting training objectives of fighting an actual fire with the psychological benefits that

-Fire Protection Association’s (NFPA) Bulletin No. 406, Aircraft Hand Fire Extinguishers, states that live fire training provides crewmembers
+Fire Protection Association (NFPA) 408, Standard for Aircraft Hand Portable Fire Extinguishers, states that live fire training provides crewmembers

 with psychological conditioning, firefighting techniques, and knowledge of extinguishing agent capabilities and limitations under actual fire

 situations.
 The bulletin also recommends that firefighting training with an actual fire be reinforced by classroom instruction using manipulative

 • Galley fires,